kalle3e/users/README.md

 Note, where -u and -p use your own username, password (for user for admin rights) To run create_table:
---file users.csv --create_table -h localhost -u userupload -p userupload or --create_table -h localhost -u userupload -p userupload
+--create_table -h localhost -u userupload -p userupload

 To insert:  where --file (use your own csv file, has .csv extension --file users.csv -h localhost -u userupload -p userupload